-A development in Somerset shows why mixed use is the development pattern of the future.
-Or so its developer thinks
+A development in Somerset exemplifies why mixed-use development is the way of the future.
+At least, that’s what its creator believes.

-Do housing and commercial buildings work well together?
-Carl Haley, managing director of Persimmon Homes Severn Valley, certainly thinks so.
+Do residential and commercial structures coexist well?
+Carl Haley, managing director of Persimmon Homes Severn Valley, agrees.

-The building group is heavily involved in the creation of a new enterprise area where one of its housing developments sits among commercial buildings.
+The construction company is heavily involved in the development of a new enterprise area, where one of its housing developments is sandwiched between commercial buildings.

-Throughout the country, more and more councils and developers are coming to realise that bringing homes back into town centres not only creates a vibrant, safer community but boosts the local economy as well.
+Across the country, more and more councils and developers are realising that relocating homes to town centres not only creates a more vibrant, safer community, but also boosts the local economy.

-It is also creating the Weston Business Quarter (WBQ), one of the employment sites in Junction 21 Enterprise Area (J21EA) which will include serviced office suites, a hotel, public house/restaurant and crèche, just off the M5.
+It is also developing the Weston Business Quarter (WBQ), one of the employment sites in the Junction 21 Enterprise Area (J21EA), which will include serviced office suites, a hotel, a public house/restaurant, and a crèche just off the M5.

-The priority for the region is jobs growth, and as such J21EA aims to deliver 10,000 jobs by 2026, helping to reduce the need for commuting.
+The region’s priority is job growth, and as such, J21EA aims to deliver 10,000 jobs by 2026, reducing the need for commuting.

-However, delivering jobs on such a large scale in turn creates a need for more housing and where better to build it than in the heart of the enterprise area?
+However, creating jobs on such a large scale necessitates the construction of more housing, and where better to build it than in the heart of the business district?

-Haley says: “For Persimmon we believe there is no chicken and egg situation here.
-If we build high quality homes the jobs will come, especially the sort of high end opportunities we are creating with local enterprises including the local authority.”
+“For Persimmon, we believe there is no chicken and egg situation here,” Haley says.
+Jobs will be created if we build high-quality homes, particularly the high-end opportunities we are developing with local businesses and the local government.”

-Some 47% of residents in Weston-super-Mare already work in management, professional and technical occupations, but most commute out of the area.
-J21EA aims to redress the balance by bringing big business to the area and with it jobs that keep talent within the local area.
+Some 47 percent of Weston-super-Mare residents already work in management, professional, and technical occupations, but the majority commute out of town.
+J21EA seeks to redress the balance by bringing large businesses to the area and, with them, jobs that keep talent in the area.

-Some progress at the site has already been made, including the recent completion of Knightstone Housing Association’s new 40,000sq ft HQ at Weston Gateway Business Park.
+Some progress has already been made on the site, including the recent completion of Knightstone Housing Association’s new 40,000-square-foot headquarters at Weston Gateway Business Park.

-Further progress includes ‘The Hive’, a 20,000sq ft managed workspace currently being developed by North Somerset Enterprise Agency (NSEA) which is due to open in May.
+‘The Hive,’ a 20,000sq ft managed workspace currently being developed by North Somerset Enterprise Agency (NSEA) and set to open in May, is another step forward.

-And at Locking Parklands, St Modwen’s and and the Homes and Communities Agency (HCA) has completed a 6,000sq ft speculative office development along with high quality homes.
+In addition, the Homes and Communities Agency (HCA) has completed a 6,000sq ft speculative office development in Locking Parklands, St Modwen’s, along with high quality homes.

-Haley adds: “In aiming to make the mix of housing and business work, it is essential to create a place that people can relate to and become proud of.
-Initiatives such as joint residents/employers’ associations can also work well in this environment.”
+“In order to make the mix of housing and business work, it is critical to create a place that people can relate to and be proud of,” Haley adds.
+Initiatives such as joint residents/employers’ associations can also be effective in this setting.”

-However the enterprise area goes even further with plans to build a new flagship STEM college (science, technology, engineering and maths) at Weston Business Quarter.
-North Somerset Enterprise Technical College (NSETC) aims to have a strong business ethos, helping to build on links between local businesses and residents.
+The enterprise area, on the other hand, goes even further, with plans to build a new flagship STEM college (science, technology, engineering, and math) at Weston Business Quarter.
+North Somerset Enterprise Technical College (NSETC) strives for a strong business ethos, assisting in the development of relationships between local businesses and residents.

-Nigel Ashton, leader of North Somerset Council, says: “Youth unemployment is always a concern and we want young people growing up in North Somerset to have the opportunity to remain here, near their families, and still have plenty of opportunities to forge highly-successful careers.”
+“Youth unemployment is always a concern,” says Nigel Ashton, leader of North Somerset Council, “and we want young people growing up in North Somerset to have the opportunity to stay here, near their families, and still have plenty of opportunities to forge highly successful careers.”

-Companies in Weston-super-Mare, North Somerset and Bristol have been heavily involved in talks to create the new NSETC, which aims to give young people growing up in the area the chance to stay near their families while still pursing successful careers with big name companies.
-In turn that again creates a need for more housing.
+Companies in Weston-super-Mare, North Somerset, and Bristol have been heavily involved in discussions to establish the new NSETC, which aims to provide young people growing up in the area with the opportunity to stay close to their families while pursuing successful careers with large corporations.
+As a result, there is an increased demand for housing.

-Summing up Haley says: “The investment Persimmon Homes has made in Haywood Village, our Business Quarter and commitment to J21EA, means the benefits for future communities is a step change for the whole of the South West.”
+“The investment Persimmon Homes has made in Haywood Village, our Business Quarter, and commitment to J21EA means the benefits for future communities are a step change for the entire South West,” Haley concludes.